balzac-lang/balzac-doc/docs/source/expressions.rst

 Integers
 ^^^^^^^^
-Integers are 64-bit signed numbers, whose type is :btm:`int`.
+Integers are 64-bit signed numbers, whose type is :balzac:`int`.
 Integers syntax is Java-like: digits can be separated with ``_`` to improve readability and hexadecimal numbers are prefixed with ``0x`` or ``0X``.